luizm/action-sh-checker/README.md

 ### Inputs

+`sh_checker_only_diff`: (optional) Only check the files that were changed in the pull request.
+Default is to check all files in the repo.

 `sh_checker_exclude`: (optional) Directory or file name that doesn't need to be checked.

 `sh_checker_comment`: (optional) If true, it will show the errors as commentaries in the pull requests.
 Default is false.